saurav1066/Analysis_of_tabular_data/README.md

 Evaluate and Compare: Evaluate the model performance and compare it with the model trained on the original dataset to study the effects of sampling.

-Incorporate stratified sampling as well. wizh male and female
+Incorporate stratified sampling as well. with male and female

-Todo: Experiment with Mistral LLM hugging face
+Todo: Experiment with Mistral LLM hugging face (This is completed but requires finetuning)
 2. Add Test cases for the LLms